 In his doctoral research, he studied sustainable landscapes with a special focus on the regional scale and energy.
 Between 2006 and 2010, Sven collaborated with researchers from three Dutch Universities in a project entitled ‘Synergies between Regional Planning and Exergy’.
 In October 2010, Sven defended his PhD thesis: ‘Designing Sustainable Energy Landscapes: Concepts, Principles and Procedures’.
 The objective of his dissertation was to advance the planning and design of sustainable landscapes.
 The thesis discussed science-based design concepts (substantive knowledge) and means to organize the design process (procedural knowledge).

-Over the past years, Sven has had the opportunity to present and discuss his research at various occasions in the Netherlands, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Great Britain, Ireland, Korea, South Africa, Sweden, Switzerland and the United States.
-His research is published in more than 15 scientific papers and several book chapters. in 2012, Sven and with Andy van den Dobbelsteen edited the book Sustainable Energy Landscapes: Designing, Planning and Development published by CRC (Taylor & Francis group).
+Over the past years, Sven has had the opportunity to present and discuss his research at various occasions in the Netherlands, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Great Britain, Ireland, Korea, Norway, South Africa, Sweden, Switzerland and the United States.
+His research is published in more than 20 scientific papers and several book chapters.
+In 2012, Sven and Andy van den Dobbelsteen edited the book Sustainable Energy Landscapes: Designing, Planning and Development published by CRC (Taylor & Francis group).